j-guyon/CommandSchedulerBundle/Resources/doc/index.md

 }
 ```

-### 3 - Update configuration
+### 3 - Set up configuration

-First, you have to register routes provides by the bundle :
+First, you have to register the routes provided by the bundle :
 ```yaml
 # app/config/routing.yml